-It was in 1846 when Clark W. Hurd lived to be 87 years and died on January 6, 1894.
+Clark W. Hurd lived to be 87 years and died on January 6, 1894.
 The home was used by the Hurd family until the death of Harriet Hurd Rowley in 1913.
 Mrs. Rowley bequeathed it to the Elma United Methodist Church for use as a Parsonage.
 For many years it housed 12 pastors and their families.
 A new parsonage was built on Rice Road in the town, and in 1983 the church could no longer maintain the home.
-It would need to be demolished.
+It was thought that "Hurd House would need to be demolished."

-The Elma United Methodist Church offered to sell the home to the Elma Historical Society for the sum of $1.00 on the condition it was moved from church property.
-The only location would be Jackman Park 700 yards north.
-The problem with that was, the land was donated by Warren Jackman in the early 1900's to be used for park purposes only.
-It would take an act of the New York State Assembly and Senate to pass a bill and send it to Gov. Cuomo for his signature to allow the society to move the Hurd House to Jackman Park.
+The Elma United Methodist Church offered to sell the home to the Elma Historical Society for the sum of $1.00 on the condition it be moved off of church property.
+The only location would be Jackman Park which was 700 yards to the North on Bowen Road.
+The problem with that idea was that the land was donated by Warren Jackman in the early 1900's to be used for park purposes only.
+It would take an act of the New York State Assembly and Senate to pass a bill and send it to Gov. Mario Cuomo for his signature to allow the Elma Historical Society to move the Hurd House to Jackman Park.